missmah/ipmi_tools/README.md

 NOTE: Any scripts found here are without any warranty whatsoever. ***USE THEM AT YOUR OWN RISK!***

 *They're experimental, and certainly not intended for production/mission critical environments.*

+`ipmi_fancontrol.pl` - A script to remotely control fan speeds via IPMI in response to CPU and GPU temperatures.